UMNLibraries/umedia/README.md

 The Reflections `docker-compose.yml` comes equipped with a selenium server running VNC.
 To watch Selenium as it drives the test browser, install a [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) and connect it to `http://localhost:5900` with the password "`secret`".

+### Working with the Solr Test Index

+Let's say you found a bug that depends on a certain record being in the index and want to write a test for this error.
+This is how you would do that:

+1. Index the Record

+    ```bash
+    docker-compose exec rake ingest:record[p16022coll95:33]
+    ```

+2. Commit the record after sidekiq has finished processing (watch sidekiq here: [http://localhost:3000/sidekiq](http://localhost:3000/sidekiq))

+    ```bash
+    docker-compose exec rake solr:commit
+    ```

+3. (optional) Index transcript metadata

+   Compound records may have children with transcripts.
+In order to make these child transcripts searchable, we have to run a post-indexing process that enriches the parent record with child record transcripts as child records are not searched in the primary index search UI.

+    ```bash
+    docker-compose exec rake ingest:all_collection_transcripts;
+    docker-compose exec rake solr:commit
+    ```

+4. Synchronize the Solr Dev Index to the Test Index

+    After verifying that your new record appears in the dev instance of your site, you may then sync it to the test instance.
+We don't index directly into the test instance primarily because the syncing from dev to test approach allows us to have only once instance of sidekiq and the app services running.

+    ```bash
+    ./sync_dev_index_to_test_index.sh
+    ```

 # Docker Help

 ## Some aliases for your shell